RediSearch/RediSearch/docs/docs/query/aggregation.md

 3. **Mapping function**: This mapping function operates on the field values.
 A specific field is referenced via `@field_name` within the function expression.
 The result is returned as `result_field`.

-Here is an example that calculates a discounted price for new bicycles:
+The following example shows you how to calculate a discounted price for new bicycles:

 ```
 FT.AGGREGATE idx:bicycle "@condition:{new}" LOAD 2 "__key" "price" APPLY "@price - (@price * 0.1)" AS "discounted"